Slow Cooker Chicken Wild Rice Soup

 - 6 cups low sodium chicken broth

-- 1 cup unsweetened oat or almond milk
+- 1 cup unsweetened almond milk or oat milk

 - Rinse the rice under running water.
 Place the uncooked rice, chicken breast, garlic, onions, celery, carrots, thyme, rosemary, salt, bay leaves, chicken broth and water into your slow cooker.